Real-time streaming

 })

-If you configure a src with type: "wowza/webrtc", the rts plugin will connect to the Wowza Streaming Engine instance of your choice.
+You can use WebRTC with Wowza Streaming Engine through the UI.
+If you configure an src with type: "wowza/webrtc", the RTS plugin will connect to the Wowza Streaming Engine instance of your choice.
 You need to tell the player where your WSE instance is hosted and which stream to choose.
-You do that by configuring the following configuration properties:

 • applicationName